oocular/ready/data/README.md

 # Data

 ## Local datasets path
 It is important to keep data separate from the main repository.
-We suggest creating a dedicated path for datasets and models, along with associated files such as checkpoints and videos, to ensure organization and accessibility.
+We suggest creating a dedicated path for datasets and models, along with associated files such as checkpoints and videos, to ensure organisation and accessibility.
 ```
 mkdir -p $HOME/datasets/ready
 cd $HOME/datasets/ready